jacecotton/tcds/scripts/WebComponent/README.md

 To clarify, elements written *inside the render template* will also not be touched if the data associated with them has not changed between renders.
 Only elements injected after the fact, i.e. in the `mountedCallback`, will be wiped out on next render, unless guarded by a `static-slot`.

 Anything that happens inside the `mountedCallback` will not be repeated after renders subsequent to the first.
-And it is not recommended to re-inject content into the shadow root on every update via the `updatedCallback`, as it is inefficient and could cause unexpected issues.
+And it is not recommended to re-inject content into the shadow root on every update via the `updatedCallback`, as it is inefficient and could behave unexpectedly.

 Technically, all custom elements are ignored in this way (as the rendering of each component is handled internally), but `static-slot` serves as a no-op custom element that `WebComponent` provides for convenience and clarity.
 </details>